Universal Suffrage. Fear of Milwaukee’s Workers. 4 5 2026

 Material Conditions and the Bourgeois Press

-There has been a movement in Europe and America towards a capitalist state, which reached a crescendo in the late 20th century, and is still with us.
-This mechanism of capitalism consolidates ownership of the land, and industry, increasingly in the hands of a small aristocracy that own everything.
+The capitalist movement in Europe and America reached a crescendo in the late 20th century, and is still with us.
+The mechanism of capitalism consolidates ownership of the land, and industry, increasingly in the hands of a small aristocracy that own everything.

 The group in control of the means of production are the modern bourgeoisie.
-Through cable television, and other outdated mediums such as regular radio fed television broadcasting, paper newspapers, etc. have been used for propaganda purposes by this aristocracy.
+Cable television, and other outdated mediums such as regular radio fed television broadcasting, paper newspapers, etc. have been used for propaganda purposes by this aristocracy.

 Often the industry promoted is not metric, like gasoline powered automobiles from Detroit, a product of an industry intact still in a 20th century condition.
 The bourgeois press directly uses propaganda when it is time for suffrage, and the broadcast is not in the metric system.
-The local political leader is on in 30 second attack ads when the worker wants to see local television news.
+The local political leader is on in 30 second attack ads when the worker wants to see local television news when limited suffrage occurs.

 This system uses ignorance to promote a vision of capitalism that is not in tune with reality.
 In Europe, the concession of suffrage to the workers is used to justify expropriating employee owned shops.
 Once political leadership can overcome the pressure of its workers, who for one reason or another have slipped back to capitalism, through the mechanism of ignorance and cable television, employee ownership is targeted and removed by the Republican bourgeoisie.